Claim: Video clip shows a suppressed Fox News broadcast about Barack Obama.

 FOX News has been trying to show" which has been "consistently been blocked by the Obama Administration" and will soon "get pulled from the Internet."

 In fact, the video clip is none of those things: It wasn't put together by Sean Hannity, it hasn't ever been scheduled for airing by Fox News, it doesn't show Barack Obama admitting he is a Muslim, it hasn't been the target of suppression by the Obama administration, and it isn't in any danger of being pulled from the Internet for political reasons.
-(The video has been freely available for viewing via YouTube for over three years now.)
+(The video has been freely available for viewing via YouTube for nearly six years now.)